cagridemirtash/cagridemirtash/README.md

 # Who Am I 💻
 - 🔭 I’m currently learning Javascript and the best freamwork from javascript : Vue.js
 - 🤔 Exploring new technologies and learn some stuff about javascript
-- 🎓 Studying Computer Science at ATU.
+- 🎓 Studying Computer Science at ATU
-- 💼 Enthusiast in web development and mobile development cycle.
+- 💼 Enthusiast in web development and mobile development

 ***